AlexMercedCoder/tutorialblog/content/blog/2021/3/rustrocket0todeploy/index.md

 #### Sending JSON Data

 Let's test out sending JSON Data.
-We have to type our Json data as a serializable type (in this case a hashmap).
+We have to type our JSON data as a serializable type (in this case a hashmap).

 src/routes.rs